 Have you met chaga (Inonotus obliquus)?
 It’s a medicinal “mushroom,” although technically the part that we use is not a true mushroom.
-Chaga has been used for health maintenance and healing for millennia.
-It’s an amazing medicine and happens to also have a pleasant taste.
-We love putting into into spiced winter “chai” tea blends.
-Check out our recipe below, plus a bit more about this fungal ally.
+Chaga tea has been used for health maintenance and healing for millennia.
+It’s an amazing wild medicine that grows on certain kinds of birch trees, and happens to also have a pleasant taste.
+We love putting chaga into spiced winter “chai” tea blends.
+Check out our chaga tea recipe below, plus a bit more about this fungal ally.

 Where and how does chaga grow?

 Chaga grows in the boreal region of the Norther Hemisphere.
-It’s widely found and used in Russia, which is where the name chaga comes from.
-It’s not super abundant here outside of Asheville in NC, but we’ve found significant harvests as close as West Virginia.
+It’s widely found and used in Russia, particularly in Sibera, which is where the name chaga comes from.
+We haven’t found much of the fungus right around Asheville, but as close as West Virginia it grows abundantly.

-Chaga is a parasite, mostly on birch trees, but also on alder, elm, oak, poplar, and spruce.
-The part we harvest looks like a burn scar or burl, as it bursts out of the bark of trees, usually along their trunks.
-Even though it’s technically parasitic, chaga doesn’t usually kill or substantially harm the trees it grows on.
+Chaga is technically a parasite, mostly on birch trees, but also on alder, elm, oak, poplar, and spruce.
+The part we harvest looks like a burn scar or burl bursting out of the bark of its host tree, usually along their trunks.
+Even though its action is parasitic, chaga doesn’t usually kill or substantially harm the trees it grows on.
 In fact, it’s possible that there is a symbiotic relationship between the fungus and its host, but we humans haven’t figured that out yet.

 The part of chaga that we harvest is a fungal storage organ called a sclerotium, also known as a “canker.”
-Simply put, a sclerotium is like a potato, in that it’s a place where the fungus stores energy (a potato is also an energy storage system, but, obviously, for a plant).
-In the case of chaga, the sclerotium is a crusty, black mass that looks like a burn scar or burl.
+Simply put, a sclerotium is to a fungus like a potato tuber is to a potato plant.
+Both are organs where the the organism can store energy for later use.
+In the case of chaga, the sclerotium is a crusty black mass that looks like a burn scar or burl.
 Chaga appears black because it’s incredibly high in melanin, the same compound that makes human skin darken in the sun.

 Like many other medicinal fungi, chaga is rich in both polysaccharides and triterpenoids.
 Additionally, it’s extremely high in antioxidants.
 Of note, chaga contains something called betulinic acid, which is unique to this fungus and is currently being studied for its ability to kill human cancer cells.